cs1302uga/cs1302-genlistadt/README.md

    In Java, `.jar` files are Java™ Archive (JAR) files that bundle multiple files into a single compressed file.
 Typically a JAR file contains the package directories and `.class` files for a library.
 This is just like the `bin` directory that you are used to, except it's all bundled into a single file.
-For example, the `listadt.jar` file contains the package directories and `.class` files for `cs1302.listadt.StringList`.
-If you are in the same directory as `listadt.jar`, then you can use the following command to take peek into the archive:
+For example, the `genlistadt.jar` file contains the package directories and `.class` files for `cs1302.genlistadt.GenList`.
+If you are in the same directory as `glistadt.jar`, then you can use the following command to take peek into the archive:

    ```
-   $ jar -tf genlistadt.jar
+   $ jar -tf lib/genlistadt.jar
    ```

    You shold notice that the top-level directory in the JAR file is `cs1302`, which means that